juergenweb/FrontendForms/README.md

         'value' => '1'
     ]);
 ```
-That is all and now field 2 will be visible, if you select 1 on field 1.
+That is all and now field 2 will be only visible, if you select value 1 on field 1.

 ### On which fields can I add a dependency?

 You can add a dependency on every form element (button, input field, alert,..).
 There is no restriction, but the most used case is to show/hide and input field.

 Disable/enable functionality is for input fields only.

 ### Which fields can be used as reference fields?

 A reference field is a field from which you retrieve the comparison value for the condition.

 Only fields with pre-defined values can be used as reference field.
 Therefore you can use only the following input types:

 * checkbox single